 This is NOT a trick question…

 #2.
 Organized Communication.
-When you can communicate in an organized, easy to follow manner, then this demonstrates your ability to communicate in that same capacity once you are hired.
+When you communicate in an organized, easy to follow manner, this demonstrates your ability to communicate in that same capacity once you are hired.

 #3.
 Confidence.
 An individual that can exhibit a confident demeanor while expressing their work history will make a more significant first impression.